anelisekathryn/wandermore/README.md

 ## Post-MVP

-> Use this section to document ideas you've had that would be fun (or necessary) for your Post-MVP.
-This will be helpful when you return to your project after graduation!
+- Incorporate color-coordinated pins to the map for an additional visual representation of places
+- Add the ability to add other users as friends and view their profile/places
+- Add additional details to places (cities, notes, places stayed, photos, recommendations)

 ***

 ## Code Showcase

-> Use this section to include a brief code snippet of functionality that you are proud of and a brief description.
+> This section will include a brief code snippet of functionality that you are proud of and a brief description.

 ## Code Issues & Resolutions

-> Use this section to list of all major issues encountered and their resolution.
+> This section will include a list of major issues encountered and their resolution.